-In 2015, the Well-being of Future Generations (Wales) Act (referred to in this document as 'the WBFG Act') was also introduced by Welsh Government.
+In 2015, the Well-being of Future Generations (Wales) Act (referred to in this document as 'the WBFG Act') was also introduced by Welsh Government [LINK to WBFG Act].
 This Act puts a legal duty on public services across Wales to work together, with the people of Wales, for our future well-being.
 This duty is set out in seven national well-being goals, which we all have to contribute to achieving.